 Choose the radio button for the desired notification setting.

-Note: The notification email message will be sent to the external email address for your Sakai user account.
+Note: The notification email message will be sent to the external email address (i.e., Outlook) for the instructor's Sakai user account.
 It does not send the notification to the Sakai Messages tool.

 To enable Turnitin Plagiarism Service for this assignment, check the "Use Turnitin" checkbox.